 When you’re not in a managerial role or are self-employed, it may feel like changing an industry-wide diversity issue is out of your grasp, but there are lots of things you can do.
 “Talk about it,” says Kath Tudball, design director at The Partners (opens in new tab).
 “Notice hidden biases and inequalities and speak up about them.”

 From calling out offensive office ‘banter’ or refusing to sit on judging panels or give talks unless there’s a representative mix of people to asking new employees whether they’re okay with whatever pronoun you have assumed to use, being open and honest is a good way to start being an ally.

 Push clients to rethink their audience or include more diverse faces in their campaigns, and draw on resources like illustration network Women Who Draw (opens in new tab) (where you can find female, LBTQ+ or people of colour specialist illustrators), racially diverse photo library Autograph Media (opens in new tab) and stereotype-bashing modelling agencies, such as Campbell Addy’s Nii Agency (opens in new tab).

 Uwagba, who founded the creative networking platform Women Who (opens in new tab), says that even freelancers have the ability to make a difference.
 “It’s about the companies you endorse.
 Vote with your feet.
 Employers want the best staff working for them and if they realise they’ve got a rep problem then that starts to have an effect.”

 Neckles sums up why you should be addressing diversity: “If you’re serious about existing, then you should be serious about widening the pool of people that you work with and learn from.”

-This article was originally published in issue 271 of Computer Arts, the global design magazine – helping you solve daily design challenges with insights, advice and inspiration.
-Buy issue 271 here or subscribe to Computer Arts here.
+This article was originally published in issue 271 of Computer Arts, the world's best-selling global design magazine.
+Buy issue 271 here (opens in new tab) or subscribe to Computer Arts here (opens in new tab).